Amart Furniture has signed a 10-year pre-commitment for a 48,770 square metre distribution centre in Melbourne’s west.

 Goodman specialises in delivering logistics space, globally.

-Amart Furniture was represented by TM Insight, a consultancy service which works closely with clients with warehouse transforming requirements.
+Amart Furniture was represented by TM Insight, a consultancy service which works closely with clients with warehouse transforming and placing requirements.

 The Truganina property is expected to open in the first half of 2020.